lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 counter.log(); // num_constructs = 0, num_destructs = 0
 ```

-From the log above, you can see the Object is never constructed at address `obj`, so, no object of type `Obj` exists at `obj` yet and it is undefined behaviour to use/destroy the object in that state.
+From the log above, you can see the Object is never constructed at address `obj`, so, no object of type `Obj` exists at `obj` yet and it is undefined behavior to use/destroy the object in that state.
-This could lead to a number of contract violations/undefined behaviour like double-free, out-of-bounds reads/writes.
+This could lead to a number of contract violations/undefined behavior like double-free, out-of-bounds reads/writes.

 To fix: